dwiepert/naip-w2v2/README.md

     -- test.csv

 ## Audio Configuration
-Data is loaded using an `W2V2Dataset` class, where you pass a dataframe of the file names (UIDs) along with columns containing label data, a list of the target labels (columns to select from the df), specify audio configuration, method of loading, and initialize transforms on the raw waveform and spectrogram (see [dataloader.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/dataloader.py)).
+Data is loaded using an `W2V2Dataset` class, where you pass a dataframe of the file names (UIDs) along with columns containing label data, a list of the target labels (columns to select from the df), specify audio configuration, method of loading, and initialize transforms on the raw waveform (see [dataloader.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/dataloader.py)).

 To specify audio loading method, you can alter the `bucket` variable and `librosa` variable.
 As a default, `bucket` is set to None, which will force loading from the local machine.
 If using GCS, pass a fully initialized bucket.
 Setting the `librosa` value to 'True' will cause the audio to be loaded using librosa rather than torchaudio.

 The audio configuration parameters should be given as a dictionary (which can be seen in [run.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/run.py) and [run.ipynb](https://github.com/dwiepert/mayo-w2v2/blob/main/src/run.ipynb).
-Most configuration values are for initializing audio and spectrogram transforms.
+Most configuration values are for initializing audio transforms.
 The transform will only be initialized if the value is not 0.
 If you have a further desire to add transforms, see [speech_utils.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/utilities/speech_utils.py)) and alter [dataloader.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/dataloader.py) accordingly.

 The following parameters are accepted (`--` indicates the command line argument to alter to set it):